Between the charming mountain towns, rolling mountains, and breathtaking scenery, North Georgia really does have an adventure waiting for everyone.

 Nearby Lake Nottely and Lake Trahlyta are some of the best lakes in the North Georgia mountains and offer amazing boating, fishing, and swimming opportunities.

 You can also drive the Richard B Russell Scenic Highway to Helen, which is especially stunning when Georgia’s fall colors begin to reach their peak.

 It may not have the name recognition of Blue Ridge, Dahlonega GA, or Helen, but there are so many things to do in Clayton GA that it quickly rose to the top of our list of the best places to live in North Georgia.

 Within 15 miles of charming downtown Clayton, you can visit 17 waterfalls, 4 lakes, 3 state parks, 2 of the tallest mountains in Georgia (Black Rock and Rabun Bald), and countless hiking trails.

 There’s also a burgeoning foodie scene here, with restaurants like Fortify and Fortify Pi leading the way.

-Dahlonega is one of the most beloved mountain towns in North Georgia.
+Dahlonega GA is one of the most beloved mountain towns in North Georgia.
 Its historic downtown area features beautiful 19th century buildings, a vibrant arts scene, colorful local shops, and myriad dining options.

 Home to musicians like Zac Brown and Amy Ray (of Indigo Girls fame), the town hosts the Bear On the Square mountain music festival every spring.